AleksVlasev/Python-Exercises/README.md

 3. Obtain good habits in writing code (naming of variables and functions, flow of code)
 4. Obtain good habits in using version control to aid my work.

-##### Exercise goals
+##### Exercises

-1. Rational Numbers - implementing a simple class for manipulating exact rational numbers.
+1. RationalNumbers - implementing a simple class for manipulating exact rational numbers.
 The goal here is to use objects in a simple way, writing methods for them and writing functions for combining such objects.
-2. Exercise Hours - implementing a simple menu, using a dictionary, input/output from/to file.
+2. ExerciseHours - implementing a simple menu, using a dictionary, input/output from/to file.
+3. RenamePDFs - script to automatically read pdf titles and rename the file using the title.
+4. FizzExtended - just-for-fun implementation of a more general Fizz-Buzz-like procedure